ralixe/Ralixe-portfolio-templates/README.md

 ## Final project
 Here it might be helpful to include a high-level description of your final project.

 [Part I](final-project-part-one)
 [Part II](final-project-part-two)
 Part III(final-project-part-three)

 ---
-## Other stuff you can do (you can remove this section - it's just for your reference.)

 ### Changing text